Vacuum truck

 A common material to be transported is septage (or more broadly: fecal sludge) which is human excreta mixed with water, e.g. from septic tanks and pit latrines.
 They also transport sewage sludge, industrial liquids, or slurries from animal waste from livestock facilities with pens.
 Vacuum trucks can also be used to prepare a site for installation or to access underground utilities.
 These trucks may use compressed air or water to break up the ground safely, without risk of damage, before installation may begin.

-Vacuum trucks can be equipped with a high pressure pump if they are used to clean out sewers from sand.
+Vacuum trucks can be equipped with a high pressure pump if they are used to clean out sand from sewers.

 Other names used

-Other names used for vacuum trucks: vacuum tanker, "Sucker truck" (in Australia) or "Sewer Sucker", "Hydro-vac", or "vac-trucks" (in Canada) or "Exhauster truck" (in Rwanda, Malawi).
+Other names used for vacuum trucks: vacuum tanker, "Sucker truck" or vac-trucks (in Australia) or "Sewer Sucker", "Hydro-vac", or "vac-trucks" (in Canada) or "Exhauster truck" (in Rwanda, Malawi & Kenya).
 Slang terms include: "honey truck", "honey sucker" (in India and South Africa), and "honeywagon", all (probably) derived from honey bucket.

 When a vacuum truck is used to transport fecal sludge then it can also be called "fecal sludge truck".